RoosterDragon/Desktop-Ponies/Content/readme.txt

 Latest changes:

+v1.42.2.8:
+- Fixed bug from 1.42.2.5 that prevented saving ponies if the program was not running on the same drive as the temp folder.

 v1.42.2.7:
 - Added Sunset Shimmer by Bot-chan.
 - Fixed bug from 1.42.2.6 that prevented creating new ponies in the editor.